 The project provides a near-term energy opportunity to recover between 1–2 million metric tons of methane emitted by intermittent pneumatic controllers annually in the U.S., and potentially 6–12 million metric tons per year globally.
 This is a significant portion of greenhouse gas emissions.
 The proposed system offers a low-cost, direct retrofit solution that will provide a short payback to increase implementation of the system.

 The Program Kickoff Meeting was held October 25, 2016; the Program Management Plan was updated; and the Space Act Agreement with NASA/JPL was finalized and signed.
 The following technical items have been completed to date:

 MMTEG system design effort is continuing with the key challenge to design a compliant structure that allows for thermal expansion but does not structurally overload the TEG modules.
-A number of concepts have been evaluated, including approaches previously employed at JPL for other applications.
 The selected concept described above allows for thermal growth while maintaining the TEG modules under constant load.
 The detail design is currently in progress.